digitalutsc/fullcalendar_solr/README.md

 ## Installation

-1. Clone this repo into `drupal/web/modules/contrib`.
+1. Clone this repo into `drupal/web/modules/contrib` or install using Composer.
-1. Enable the module at `Admin > Extend`.
+1. Enable the module at `Admin > Extend` or use Drush.

 ## Configuration